Save 30% on online shipping anywhere in Canada and the US!

 • World economic growth

-Looking towards platinum family metals offers us a real world case study; we typically use these metals for diesel catalytic converters.
+Looking towards platinum family metals offers a real-world case study; we typically use these metals for diesel catalytic converters.
 Following the 2015 recall of over 500,000 vehicles, Volkswagen phased out diesel engines, which negatively impacted the demand for these types of metals.

 Metal Supermarkets